harbaum/ikbd/README.md

 ## Current state

 The IKBD seems to be working completely.
 A ps2 keyboard and mouse can be parsed into input states for the hd6301.
-A single joystick is also supported on port 1.
+A joystick is also supported on port 1.
+A second joystick shares the input with the mouse.

-## ToDo

-Add the ability to switch between the mouse and a second joystick on ikbd port 0.